Covariant formulation of the Berry connection in non-Hermitian systems: Metric tensor and covariant derivative in the Hilbert space of non-Hermitian Hamiltonians

-To ensure the latter the metric itself must obey the equation $\partial_t \eta = i\eta H - iH^\dagger \eta$.
 Evidently, for Hermitian systems $\eta= I$.
 Because $\eta$ is Hermitian and positive-definite operator, it can be alternatively represented as

 for some invertible operator $S$, which is in general time-dependent.
+The invertibility of $S$ ensures that this decomposition is valid throughout the parameter space, except at spectral singularities, i.e., exceptional points (EPs), where the metric may diverge~\cite{MOSTAFAZADEH_2010}.
+Though at the very EPs, the metric can still be defined using generalized eigenvectors~\cite{Ju2019}, or even in more general settings where the metric can be made everywhere smooth by appropriately modifying the Hamiltonian parameter space~\cite{Fring2022}.
+In this work, we restrict our analysis to regions where the metric is well-defined, as geometric observables, such as Berry phases and holonomies, require a smooth manifold structure away from spectral singularities.
+Accordingly, unless stated otherwise, throughout the text we implicitly assume that the map $S$ is smooth in these regions of interest.

-The operator $S$ plays the role of the vielbein within the framework of the Einstein elevator~\cite{Ju2022}.
+The operator $S$ plays the role of the vielbein within the framework of the Einstein elevator~\cite{Ju2022}, or the Dyson map~\cite{Dyson1956}.
 Because of this, one can effectively map the right vectors $|\psi\rangle$ of NHH to a vector

-corresponding to, in general, a time-dependent Hermitian Hamiltonian $H^H=SHS^{-1}+i(\partial_tS)S^{-1}$~\cite{Ju2022}.
-The latter expression coincides with the gauge transformation law for the Hamiltonian viewed as a gauge potential, with the transformation rendering it Hermitian.
-Indeed, combining Eqs.~(\ref{eta})--(\ref{psi-psi}) one immediately obtains $\langle \phi^H|\phi^H\rangle=1$, which is a standard definition of the inner product on the Hilbert space of Hermitian Hamiltonians (see also \figref{fig1})~\footnote{Note that the Hermitizing map $S$ possesses a unitary gauge freedom and thus is not unique~\cite{Ju2022}.
-Indeed, by setting $S\to US$, with some unitary $U$, the metric $\eta$ in \eqref{S} remains invariant.
-To avoid this ambiguity, one can choose a minimal $S$, whose parameter dependence stems solely from the metric, i.e., $S(\boldsymbol{\lambda})=\sqrt{D(\boldsymbol{\lambda})}W^\dagger(\boldsymbol{\lambda})$, such that $\eta(\boldsymbol{\lambda})=WDW^\dagger$, with $W\in U(N)$, and $D$ is a positive-definite diagonal matrix.
-As such, here, we implicitly assume that if there is such a $U$, it is always parameter independent.}

-Consequently, in an $\eta$-deformed Hilbert space the inner product would vary across the system parameter space $\boldsymbol{\lambda}$, rendering ordinary derivatives insufficient for comparing state vectors at different points.
-A covariant derivative $D_\lambda=\partial_\lambda+\Gamma^\lambda$ is thus required~\cite{NakaharaBook}.
-The covariant derivative, in comparison to the ordinary derivative, additionally incorporates the metric-compatible connection $\Gamma^\lambda$ (not to be confused with the Berry connection) that captures the `deformation' of the Hilbert space and ensures that the derivatives of states are defined consistently on the associated Hilbert space bundle.

-The construction of the covariant derivative is greatly simplified by exploiting the relation between the states of non-Hermitian and Hermitian Hamiltonians in \eqref{psi-psi}.
-Since the ordinary derivative is well defined on the flat Hilbert space of $H^H$ one can pull back this structure to the $\eta$-deformed Hilbert space of the NHH $H$, giving a metric-compatible covariant derivative of the form~\cite{arkhipov2025c}